How the SAFE Initiative and SAFEin are designed to protect student privacy under federal law.

 These expectations are outlined in the SAFE Initiative participation agreement and reviewed during the staff training workshop.

 If your district's privacy officer or legal counsel has questions about how SAFEin handles data, we welcome the conversation.
-We can provide technical documentation on request.
+We can provide technical documentation and, where required by district policy, execute a Student Data Privacy Agreement or Data Processing Agreement prior to deployment.

 Email: SAFE@bbhri.com